TheLongplayerTrust/longplayer-supercollider/README.md

 ## Usage

 - copy the audio file, 20-20.aif, into the same directory as the code.
-- set the variable timeZoneOffset in line 51: its value should be set to your computer's clock's deviation from the time at the International Date Line, e.g. +12 in London.
+- set the variable timeZoneOffset in line 51: its value should be set to your computer clock's deviation from the time at the International Date Line, e.g. +12 in London.
 - you will hear nothing initially on startup while the code waits for the next two minute period to begin.